Bacula Systems Trademark Guidelines

 The guidelines in this document are based on United States law.
 Although many countries follow the same principles discussed below, the laws of other countries may also differ on some points.

 Copyright law protects the expression of an idea.
 When Bacula Systems develops new software, it owns the copyright in the software.
-Bacula Enterprise Edition® consists of hundreds of file, some developed by Bacula Systems and many developed by other members of the open source community.
+Bacula Enterprise® consists of hundreds of file, some developed by Bacula Systems and many developed by other members of the open source community.

 Although software licensed under the GPL is “open source software,” Bacula Systems retains ownership of the copyright in its collective work.
 If someone violates the GPL regarding that collective work, only Bacula Systems, as the copyright owner and licensor of that collective work, has legal authority to enforce the GPL against the violator.
 Although Bacula Systems “owns” the collective work, in licensing it under the GPL, Bacula Systems grants broad rights in the collective work to others.
 Neither the GPL nor Bacula Systems’ Support License Agreement grant any right to use Bacula System’s trademarks in the redistribution of the collective work.